mm80843/T3.5/docs/Article/PBN__Article_203.md

 * [Enhanced social interaction and well-being](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_987.md)
 * [Improved public health and well-being](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_988.md)

-## Summary of the article

-During the COVID-19 pandemic, a new form of coronavirus, called SARS-CoV-2, emerged and spread around the world.
-This led to many countries implementing social restrictions like lockdowns and closing public spaces, including parks and green spaces.
-These restrictions had a negative impact on people's physical and mental health.
-However, studies have shown that being in nature and visiting urban green spaces can actually improve our well-being.
-In a survey conducted in Kraków, Poland, it was found that visits to urban green spaces during the pandemic had a positive impact on people's mental and physical health.
-The most popular green spaces visited were the Vistula Promenades and the Planty Gardens.
-The results of this study can help decision-makers understand the importance of green spaces and encourage the planning and development of more green areas in cities.

 ## List of risks in an article

 * [Fear of infection in urban green spaces](https://github.com/mm80843/T3.5/blob/main/docs/Risk/PBN__Risk_1823.md)